• Link to X

 We were offered a renewal at a 50% increase, AND a switch to full repairing.
 Well, bowls is ok to earn a living, but not to earn a fortune, so we had to move.

-But not for long!
-Medicus Health Partners, which runs the Health Centre opposite us, is intending to buy the whole of 180 Lincoln Road, including our shop, Scoffields Garage and all the workshops on the plot.
+We knew it would be temporary because Medicus Health Partners, which runs the Health Centre opposite us, is intending to buy the whole of 180 Lincoln Road, including our shop, Scoffields Garage and all the workshops on the plot.

 In a unique collaboration, the national Bowls and Swimming authorities have combined to introduce a coaching qualification for underwater bowls.
 I am delighted to be the first Level 2 qualified underwater bowls coach, and am proud to share the news, sent to me in the letter reproduced below.